COMP4350-Team2/Backend/README.md

     - Then I should be able to see a “my custom ingredients” section that shows me all the custom ingredients I’ve created.
 - ***As a user, I want to see the ingredients I previously had in my list when I log in.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged-out user.
+    - Given that I’m a logged-out user
-    - When I enter my details correctly and get logged in.
+    - When I enter my details correctly and get logged in
     - Then, the app should keep my previous ingredients list.
 - ***As a user, I want to organize ingredients into lists of my choice.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user.
+    - Given that I’m a logged in user
     - When I click on my profile and click the “make new list” button
     - Then I should be able to make a custom list where I can add ingredients.
 - ***As a user, I want to have a place to view all my lists.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user.
+    - Given that I’m a logged in user
-    - When I click on my profile and click “view my lists”.
+    - When I click on my profile and click “view my lists”
     - Then I should be able to see all my lists with all the ingredients in them.
 - ***As a user, I want to sort ingredients in my list based on name or date added.***<br />
 **Acceptance Criteria:**
-    - Given that I’m a logged in user.
+    - Given that I’m a logged in user
-    - When I click on my custom lists and choose a list of ingredients.
+    - When I click on my custom lists and choose a list of ingredients
     - Then, I should be able to sort the list alphabetically or by date.
 - ***As a user, I want search results to highlight ingredients that are already added in my list.***<br /> **Acceptance Criteria:**
-    - Given that I’m a logged in user with one of my lists open.
+    - Given that I’m a logged in user with one of my lists open
-    - When I try to add a new ingredient by searching/scrolling through the ingredients.
+    - When I try to add a new ingredient by searching/scrolling through the ingredients
     - Then, the ingredients already present in my list should be highlighted.

 ### Key Feature 3: Sharing Grocery List